-UNC-Chapel Hill participants for the 5th “Research in the Capital” symposium in 2011 (there was no symposium in 2013):
+UNC-Chapel Hill participants for the 5th “Research in the Capitol” symposium in 2011 (there was no symposium in 2013):

 - Eva Archer (Chemistry) Structure of the RNA Genome of the Satellite Tobacco Mosaic Virus